0maddox/creating-a-vertical-timeline/README.md

 This project is meant to guide learners in daily content interaction.

-Using the mouse wheel up events display from either right or left.
+Using the mouse wheel up events display from either right or left.first initialize the terminal api by running 1.npm install -g json-server
+2.json-server --watch db.json
+then refresh on browser

 Languages used
 HTML5 Javascript CSS